 Figure 4.
 Schematic diagram of aircraft configuration for strip width sampling (Norton-Griffiths, 1978).
 W is marked out on the tarmac, and the two lines of sight a' - a - A and b' - b - B established.
-The streamers are attached to the struts at a and b. a' and b' are the window marks.
+The streamers are attached to the struts at a and b, a' and b' are the window marks.

 The strip width area for density calculations was 1000 meters out each side of the aircraft, for a total of 2000 m along each transect.
 The further division of the 1000 meter markers into 250 meter segments was to facilitate estimates using distance sampling techniques.
 Due to the size of the study area, the relatively limited data on muskox densities within much of the study area, and time and other logistic limitations, it was decided to allocate all of the survey effort into one systematic random transect survey over both survey years.
 Survey altitude was maintained as close as possible to 185 m above ground level (agl) using a radar altimeter.
 Ground speed was maintained between 175 and 195 kilometers per hour.
 The 2010 central Kivalliq muskox survey was initiated July 10, and completed July 22, 2010, while the 2016 central Kivalliq muskox survey was initiated July 24, and completed August 24.
-The 2012 northern Kivalliq muskox survey was initiated July 6th, and completed July 11th, while the 2017 northern Kivalliq muskox survey was initiated July 29.
+The 2012 northern Kivalliq muskox survey was initiated July 6th, and completed July 11th, while the 2017 northern Kivalliq muskox survey was initiated July 6th, and completed July 11th, while the 2017 northern Kivalliq muskox survey was initiated July 29.